jmarkowski/webapp-template/README.md

 # Unit Testing the Application

-With the containers running, you may execute all of the tests as follows:
+With the containers running, there are three ways you can run the unit tests:

+1. Using the top-level `command` script.

+        $ ./command app test

+2. As a one-liner bash command executed in the application container.

         $ docker-compose exec application bash -c "ls -1 tests/*.py | xargs -I{} python3 {}"

-Note: Alternatively, you may want to opt for running the tests according to the module name.
-However, you would only be able to do this indivually.
-For example,
+3. One at a time through an interactive bash shell in the application container.

         $ docker-compose exec application bash
         # python3 -m tests.example

 # Development Without Docker